-the use of cross-country national income data (most importantly, Summers and Heston, 1988) and regression analysis to establish statistically significant associations in the data.
-Cross-country growth regressions indicated plausible drivers of economic growth (Barro, 1991) and allowed for tests of theories of growth, for example, tests of convergence of income across countries (Barro and Sala-i-Martin, 1992; Mankiw et al., 1992).
-They shed new light on the historical determinants of financial market development (La Porta et al., 1998), and they investigated the association between growth and factors such as corruption, social capital, or institutions and economic growth (Mauro, 1995; Knack and Keefer, 1997; Hall and Jones, 1999).
+The Empirical Revolution in Macroeconomics A final important strand of research leading up to AJR (2001) was a highly influential - and at the time revolutionary - approach to understanding the causes of economic growth: the use of cross-country national income data (most importantly, Summers and Heston, 1988), and regression analysis to establish statistically significant associations in the data.
+Cross-country growth regressions indicated plausible drivers of economic growth (Barro, 1991); allowed for tests of theories of growth, for example, tests of convergence of income across countries (Barro and Sala-i-Martin, 1992; Mankiw et al., 1992); they shed new light on the historical determinants of financial market development (La Porta et al., 1998); and, they investigated the association between growth and factors such as corruption, so-cial capital, or institutions and economic growth (Mauro, 1995; Knack and Keefer, 1997; Hall and Jones, 1999).
 However, causal inference in these regression models was always undermined by the lack of exogenous variation in the explanatory variables of interest.
 There was a clear need to identify plausibly fundamental causes of economic growth, and to isolate exogenous variation in such factors.

-The confluence of these currents.
-Accomoglu et al. (2001) powerfully unite the intellectual currents described above.
-The paper has had an extraordinary impact and is well-known, having been cited nearly 19,000 times as of March 2025 (according to Google Scholar).
+The Confluence of these Currents Acemoglu et al. (2001) powerfully unite the intellectual currents described above.
+The paper is extraordinarily impactful and well-known, having been cited nearly 19,000 times as of March 2025, according to Google Scholar).
 It aims to estimate the causal effect of contemporary political institutions (operationalized as protection against expropriation risk) on contemporary income per capita (in 1995).

 AJR recognize that contemporary political institutions are endogenous: they are correlated with many other variables that themselves play a role in determining income.
 To overcome the endogeneity problem, the authors propose an instrumental variable: historical settler mortality.
 The instrument is relevant, they argue, because historical settler mortality shaped historical institutions - more inclusive institutions were installed where colonists could settle and survive - and historical institutions tended to persist.
-Indeed, there exists a strong first-stage relationship between historical settler mortality and contemporary expropriation risk.
-The exclusion restriction cannot directly be tested, but the authors argue that the disease environment affecting European colonists was not a burden on local populations, and that it was generally not relevant to growth potential other than through colonial settlement and institutions.
-Finally, AJR (2001) estimate a two-stage least-squares model in which settler mortality predicts contemporary institutions in the first stage, and this exogenous component of contemporary institutions predicts income in the second stage.
+Indeed, there exists a strong first stage relationship between historical settler mortality and contemporary expropriation risk.
+The exclusion restriction cannot directly be tested, but the authors argue that the disease environment affecting European colonists was not a burden on local populations, and that it was generally not relevant to growth potential other than through colonial settlement and institutions.4 Finally, AJR (2001) estimate a two-stage least squares model in which settler mortality predicts contemporary institutions in the first stage, and this exogenous component of contemporary institutions predicts income in the second stage.
 The estimated effects of institutions on income are large and statistically significant.